Techtonica/curriculum/deploying/deploying-and-production-ready.md

 - Understand the difference between production and deployment
 - Build a production environment for their local project

+### Local vs Production vs Deployment

+**Local Environment**: This is a coding workspace on the developer's computer.
+Since it is connected to the developer's local drive, this environment is meant for development and testing, not for deployment.
+Instead, a production environment is needed for live deployment.

+**Production Environment**: This is the environment where your application is fully live and accessible to users on the web.
+Setting up the production environment allows you to deploy your code into a real-world setting.

+**Deployment**: This is the entire process of moving your code from development to its final destination, production.
+It can involve steps like copying files, setting up your server, and making the application available to users.

 ## Build Your Production Instructions

 These instructions will help you to have a production environment different from your local dev.
 This will help you to have a place to show your last working code while having a different space to keep working on improving your project.